kkc2017/Sweater-Weather/README.md

 it does not factor into the clothing recommendations given.

 Note: In order for the website to load, Flask must be running (type "flask run" into the terminal, then hit enter).
 The user first goes to the home page, which is https://ide50-karenchen.cs50.io:8080/.
+(IMPORTANT: Make sure that the link starts with "https" and not "http", due to security concerns!)
-The browser then states, "The website “https://ide50-karenchen.cs50.io:8080” would like to use your current location," to which the user must allow the website to use his/her current location by clicking "allow".
+The browser then states,
+"The website “https://ide50-karenchen.cs50.io:8080” would like to use your current location," to which the user must allow the website to use his/her current location by clicking "allow".
 Then, at the home page, the user selects what gender clothing he/she